simplyedwin/tgc-codeinstitute-project-4/README.md

 </p>

 ## Problem Statement
-The aim of this project is to demonstrate ones ability to utilize python web framework, Flask, to perform create, read, update and delete (CRUD) operation with a database.
+The aim of this project is to demonstrate ones ability to develop a full stack application with django web framework and create, read, update and delete (CRUD) operation with a database.
-To fulfill this requirement in a practical approach, an application which allows user to share movie information such as casts, director, images or short clips, was built.
+To fulfill this requirement in a practical approach, an application which allows user to login or sign up and perform payment was built.
 This application shall be able to perform the following:
+- To login or sign up an account
+- To handle user related information
-- To add a new movie
+- To add items to a cart
-- To edit a movie info
+- To remove items from a cart
+- To write review and provide rating for purchased items
-- To delete a movie
+- To make payment
-- To search for a movie by filtering
+- To search for information of a product
 <br/>

 ## Frontend